code-saturne/code_saturne/docs/doxygen/user_guide/smgr_slurm.md

 In this case, the run _Grid1_ has an expected computation time of 2 hours and 15 minutes and the one of _Grid2_ is 5 hours.

-It can also be specified in the run.cfg file a given case.
+It can also be specified in the run.cfg file of a given case.

 ```{.sh}
 [cronos]